skydoves/landscapist/docs/landscapist/landscapist-core.md

 not marked as recently used, so a lookup that finds nothing usable does not disturb the eviction order.

+Three things are never answered from a variant.
+A request carrying transformations, since the size recorded for an entry is the decoder's output rather than what the transformation left behind.
+A request that names no size at all, since the layout has not measured yet and the variant on hand could be a thumbnail.
+And on Apple and wasm the opposite holds: those decoders keep the encoded bytes and let Skia decode at draw size, so the entry is the whole source and serves any box.

 Both caches that ship, `LruMemoryCache` and `TwoTierMemoryCache`, implement it.
-A custom `MemoryCache` that does not override it still works: the default implementation falls back to an exact `get`, and the loader decodes the same image once per distinct size.
+A custom `MemoryCache` that does not override it still works: the default returns an exact `get`, and the loader decodes the same image once per distinct size.
+The default cannot do better, because only the cache knows the box each variant it holds was decoded for.

 #### Reading the cache without suspending